 So you see it's not our cleaning efforts that make us ready for Jesus.
 It's what He has already done for us AND will continue to do throughout our lifetime.

 OK, so you open the door to Jesus and He comes in.
 We saw earlier that inside of Jesus is the fullness of God in the person of the Holy Spirit.
 So now sitting in your home (in your spirit) is the Son of God full of the Spirit of God.
 You now have Jesus and the Holy Spirit indwelling you!
-When you open that door the Spirit of Christ (Jesus, full of God's Spirit) comes in and HE IS THE POWER you need to live a victorious life.
+When you open that door, the Spirit of Christ (Jesus who is full of God's Spirit) comes in and HE IS THE POWER you need to live a victorious life.

 45. All this might seem a bit of a mystery right now.
 Paul called it that too.

-Notice at the end of vs. 27, he clearly states what the mystery is.
+Notice at the end of vs. 27, Paul clearly states what the mystery is.
 It is Jesus Christ IN YOU, the hope of glory.

 46. As you read these verses notice in each one there is a coupling of phrases.
 John tries to explain it several times.